tyler-vincent/b33rtime/README.md

 - API
 - Click to animate GIFs

-# SETUP
+### SETUP

-Some `.example` files are provided in the `/config` directory for running this in a similar environment as I do.
+Some `.example` files are provided in the `/config` directory for running this in a similar environment as I do as well as a sample `deploy.rb` for deploying using Capistrano.

 You'll also need to copy and rename `secrets.yml.example` to `secrets.yml` and populate this with your S3 credentials.